 A lot of time and effort goes into turning viewers into patients.
 This is why you’ll need different types of videos for each service you offer, such as dental implants, dental crowns, teeth cleanings, and so on.
 The best way to think of this is to consider a funnel.

 When people first enter the funnel, they may not even realize that your practice exists.
 That’s why creating awareness serves as the overarching goal.

 Following awareness, you’ll want to address the topic that people want to hear about.
 Try to do this right away.
 If someone clicked a video on how dental fillings work, make sure dental fillings are stated in the beginning.

 Once you’ve gotten someone’s attention, the next step is to increase interest in the services you offer.
 A good way to do this is by showing how a procedure is done and then following that up with things like patient interviews or case studies about why the way you do it is beneficial.

-The narrow, bottom end of the funnel is where leads become patients.
+The narrow, bottom end of the funnel is where viewers convert into patients.

 This doesn’t mean that your job is done, though.
 We recommend you continue to create videos about other services, tips and tricks, and general things that showcase the heart and culture of your practice.